- Height: 15-22 inches

 Miniature Bulldogs are vigorous and playful dogs that do best under a strong pack leader.
 So early, socialization and behavioral training are important.
 You need to establish yourself as the alpha early in the relationship with your pup to ensure that you have a long and satisfying life together.
 Because they are an intelligent breed, they learn fairly quickly.
 However a consistent, firm approach is required as they can become rather stubborn.
 Rewards based training is best and should begin at an early age.
 Any sort of negative reinforcement training is strongly discouraged.
 There’s a fine (and frankly almost nonexistent) line between that and abuse.
 So stick with reward and encouragement based training and be patient.
 You’ll get there.
 The key is starting early before any problem behaviors develop.

 Like all hybrids, weight will be influenced by which side of the gene pool is dominant in your pup.
-For Miniature Boxers, that will mean that he could weigh as little as 25 pound if the Boston Terrier, Pug or Rat Terrier dominates.
+For Miniature Boxers, that will mean that he could weigh as little as 25 pounds if the Boston Terrier, Pug or Rat Terrier dominates.
 However, if the Boxer side of his lineage presents itself, your “Miniature” Boxer could weigh as much as 50 pounds once he grows to full size.
 Quite a bit of variance, huh?
 Hybrid dogs are notoriously unpredictable and that’s especially true of a designer dog that’s still being developed like the Miniature Boxer.
+But no matter their size, these dogs will need plenty of room.
+They are certainly not a breed suited for small and cramped spaces.
+This is due to the fact that they have tons of energy, and will need the room to spend it productively.
+A cooped up Mini Boxer can certainly become unhappy, bored, and lethargic – and even resort to some naughty destructive behavior.

 The Miniature Boxer is known for being an affectionate, friendly, gentle and loving family pet.
 His alert and playful nature makes him a great fit with kids and other pets.
 While his highly intelligent streak means that he’s easy to socialize and train.
 With a combination of Boxer and Boston terrier in their DNA, the Miniature Boxer may tend to be affectionate and loyal to his family yet leery of strangers and highly protective of his pack.
 So, this is an ideal family pet for any home that is fairly isolated and won’t be inundated with strangers.
 Miniature Boxers would not do well in an apartment setting, for example.